-The Anatomy Museum of Sucre, Bolivia
+The Anatomy Museum (Museo de Anatomía Humana or Museum of Human Anatomy) of Sucre, Bolivia

 takes a bit of getting used to for those of us who have a hard time seeing human body parts, however it is very, very interesting.

 It contains hundreds of specimens, bones, skeletons, and other parts of the human anatomy.
-The museum, located right on the central square in Sucre, Plaza 25 de Mayo, is owned by the University system and features some of the research and anatomy projects medical students have completed.
+The anatomy museum, located right on the central square in Sucre, Plaza 25 de Mayo, is owned by the University system and features some of the research and anatomy projects medical students have completed.
 It is used to teach both high school and university students.
 Perhaps most unsettling is a set of human babies who have been preserved in boxes filled with liquid.

 The Anatomy section has both human remains and was replicas.